 February 22nd: Die Reichsbanner Schwartz Rot Gold (‘The German Banner, Black Red Gold’) is formed by Social Democratic Party (SPD) and liberal politicians, as a republican form of the Freikorps.
 Its objective was to protect the Republic from political extremism.

 February 26th: Adolf Hitler‘s treason trial begins in Munich.
 Given considerable freedom by the trial judges, Hitler uses the hearing as an opportunity to deliver a political speech, condemning the Weimar Republic and its leaders.

 April 1st: Hitler is sentenced to five years in prison and a fine of 200 marks.

-April 25th: Hitler celebrates his 35th birthday in prison – and receives scores of gifts from admiring Germans.
+April 25th: Hitler celebrates his 35th birthday in prison and receives scores of gifts from admiring NSDAP members and supporters.

 May 4th: National elections produce significant gains for the German National People’s Party (DNVP, up 24 seats to 95) and the Communist Party (KPD, up 58 seats to 62).
-NSDAP members, running as the National Socialist Freedom Movement (NSFB), win a total of 32 seats.
+National Socialist (NSDAP) members, running as the National Socialist Freedom Movement (NSFB), win a total of 32 seats.

 May 21st: The DNVP proposes one of its Reichstag members, ageing World War I admiral Alfred von Tirpitz, as a candidate for the chancellorship.
 This suggestion causes outrage abroad and is rejected by other parties.